 In addition to the applied power impact analysis, this study examined the bottom elevation changes due to propeller wash by applying different particle sizes to the non-cohesive sediment bed.
-This test used five representative models: each model defined a sediment bed using a single particle size of $d_s = 500$, 1000, 1500, 2000, and 2,500 μ m, which covered the size ranges of medium sand to very fine gravel.
-For the propeller wash simulation, the models applied a constant power of 4,000 hp (i.e., 80% of the maximum engine power) for the first 30 minutes of the simulations.
-Figure 5.14 shows the bottom elevation profiles aligned with the propeller axis following the 2-hour simulations for the sediment beds with different particle sizes.
+This test used five representative models: each model defined a sediment bed using a single particle size of $d_s = 500$ , 1000, 1500, 2000, and 2,500 $\mu$ m, which covered the size ranges of medium sand to very fine gravel.
+For the propeller wash simulation, the models applied a constant power of 4,000 hp (i.e., 80% of the maximum engine power) for the first 30 minutes of the simulations; then the propeller was turned off, allowing the suspended sediments to settle for the next 90 minutes.
+Figure 6.14 shows the bottom elevation profiles aligned with the propeller axis following the 2-hour simulations for the sediment beds with different particle sizes.
 All five models predicted the maximum scour area to be about 35 m downstream of the propeller, and the predicted erosion depths were greater for the smaller particle condition, as expected.
 Accordingly, the deposition mound behind the scour hole had a higher crest and a longer tail downstream for the smaller sediment bed particle simulations.
 These results indicate that the propeller wash computation for the movements of non-cohesive sediments correctly reflected the behavior of different sediment particle sizes.

-Figure 5.14: Scour profiles of non-cohesive sediment bed simulated by different particle sizes.
+Figure 6.14: Scour profiles of non-cohesive sediment bed simulated by different particle sizes.

-Through this demonstration, we show that, following van Rijn's approach (Van Rijn, 1984a), the EFDC+ model can provide a reasonable representation of propeller wash-induced scour for a non-cohesive sediment bed, including bedload transport processes.

-5.3.2 SEDZLJ Sediment Transport Module
+Through this demonstration, we show that, following van Rijn's approach (van Rijn, 1984a), the EFDC+ propeller wash module can provide a reasonable representation of propeller wash-induced scour for a non-cohesive sediment bed, including bedload transport processes.
+6.3.2 SEDZLJ Sediment Transport Module

 The SEDZLJ approach (Jones and Lick, 2001) uses an advanced sediment transport algorithm that accounts for spatially varied erosion properties of sediment beds.
 For example, a modeler can determine the erosion rates for the modeled sediment bed as a function of bed depth and applied shear stress by employing field core sample measurements (e.g., Sediment Erosion at Depth Flume [SEDFlume] data) or user-defined data.
-The SEDZLJ method has been widely used with EFDC models because it can adequately represent site-specific erosion properties of sediment beds (Thanh et al., 2008).
-Currently, the United States Environmental Protection Agency (USEPA) considers the SEDZLJ algorithm as a preferred standard approach for modeling sediment transport processes in contaminated harbor sites, especially for cohesive sediment beds.
+The SEDZLJ methodology can adequately represent site-specific erosion properties of sediment beds (Thanh et al., 2008).
+Thus, this approach has been widely used with EFDC and other multi-dimensional hydrodynamic codes for modeling sediment transport processes at contaminated sediment sites, especially with cohesive sediment beds.